mgrebenets/shark2-iosx/index.md

 It doesn't take long and in the end you'll have `libshark.a` static library.
 Check it with `file` utility to make sure you have all the architectures in place.

 {% highlight bash %}
-file build/ios/libshark.a
+$ file build/ios/libshark.a
-file build/sim/libshark.a
+$ file build/sim/libshark.a
-file build/osx/libshark.a
+$ file build/osx/libshark.a
+build/osx/libshark.a: current ar archive random library
 {% endhighlight %}

 *TODO* all the common stuff